What’s the problem?

 Irresponsible UK companies are getting away with seriously harming people and the environment around the world.
 Many hide behind complex corporate structures to evade responsibility for their risks and impacts.

 Self-regulation and voluntary measures are insufficient to address harmful practises.
-Government must to put in place effective laws and policies to require all companies uphold human rights and environmental standards, and to reduce the barriers to justice for victims of corporate abuse.
+Government must to put in place effective laws and policies to require all companies uphold human rights and environmental standards.

 What’s CORE doing about it?

 We are calling for reforms to hold companies accountable for their abuses.

 Human rights due diligence (HRDD) and parent company liability

 CORE and partners are campaigning to require companies to take action to prevent abuses throughout their domestic and international operations and supply chains, and to hold them to account when they fail to act.

 CORE is also supporting the proposals to develop similar legislation in Europe, as well as proposals for an international treaty on business and human rights.
 This would create a binding global framework that holds companies responsible for abuses committed under their watch, including a requirement to put in place HRDD.